tomalatomas/munifi_notes/README.md

 - **Object Merge** –
 - **Object Equivalence**–

-#### Name
+### Name

 ![](images/lecture3/nam.png)

 There are 3 ways to name a object.

-- First possibility that object has one name.
+1. object has one name that can be shared
-- Second is that one object can have multiple names.
+2. one object can have multiple names.
-- Third is that object has one unique identification number.
+3. object has unique identifier.

+---

-#### Identification Scheme
+### Identification Scheme

 Used when object can be referenced from multiple identification schemes.
 This can happen when integrating system with same type of object evidence and subsystem using their own type of identification.